lethain/staff-eng/src/markdown/guides/being-visible.md

 ---

-It's interesting to briefly reflect on how inclusive organizations mitigate the negative gatekeeping aspects of validating folks as appropriate additions to your leadership team.
+It's interesting to briefly reflect on how inclusive organizations mitigate the negative gatekeeping aspects of validating folks as appropriate additions to their leadership team.
 The answer is that they design mechanisms to ensure the _full_ swath of potential leaders get exposure to the folks who will evaluate them for leadership roles.
 Conversely, less inclusive organizations inadvertently center access on folks who most aggressively self-advertise.

 ## Internal visibility